MR-ach/MFC-LLM/README.md

 ```

 > Explanation:
-> * Fine-tuning relies on pre-trained model checkpoints.
-Ensure the script correctly configures the path to load the pre-trained model.
+> * Fine-tuning relies on pre-trained model checkpoints and the corpus created in Step 6.
 > * Adjust hyperparameters like learning rate and training epochs according to task requirements.
 >
 >

-## 7. Testing & Inference
+## 8. Testing & Inference

 Once fine-tuning is complete, you can evaluate the model's performance or run inference using the test script: